-We have incurred substantial debt, which could impair our flexibility and access to capital and adversely affect our financial position.
+We have incurred substantial debt, which could impair our flexibility and access to capital and adversely affect our financial position.\

-As of June 30, 2014, we had approximately \$1.2 billion in secured debt outstanding, which was primarily incurred pursuant to a credit agreement that we entered into in June 2012 and subsequently amended in June 2013 and January 2014, which is referred to in this report as our credit agreement.
+As of September 30, 2014, we had total indebtedness of approximately \$1.5 billion, which included \$897.6 million of outstanding secured indebtedness under a credit agreement that we entered into in June 2012 and subsequently amended in June 2013 and January 2014, which is referred to in this report as our credit agreement, and \$575.0 million of outstanding indebtedness under our 1.875% exchangeable senior notes due 2021, or the 2021 Notes, which were issued in August 2014.
 Our debt may:

-- limit our ability to borrow additional funds for working capital, capital expenditures, acquisitions or other general business purposes; - limit our ability to use our cash flow or obtain additional financing for future working capital, capital expenditures, acquisitions or other general business purposes; - · require us to use a substantial portion of our cash flow from operations to make debt service payments; - limit our flexibility to plan for, or react to, changes in our business and industry; - place us at a competitive disadvantage compared to our less leveraged competitors; and - increase our vulnerability to the impact of adverse economic and industry conditions.
+- limit our ability to borrow additional funds for working capital, capital expenditures, acquisitions or other general business purposes; - limit our ability to use our cash flow or obtain additional financing for future working capital, capital expenditures, acquisitions or other general business purposes; - require us to use a substantial portion of our cash flow from operations to make debt service payments; - limit our flexibility to plan for, or react to, changes in our business and industry; - result in dilution to our existing shareholders in the event exchanges of our 2021 Notes are settled in our ordinary shares; - place us at a competitive disadvantage compared to our less leveraged competitors; and - increase our vulnerability to the impact of adverse economic and industry conditions.

 Our ability to meet our debt service obligations will depend on our future performance, which will be subject to financial, business and other factors affecting our operations, many of which are beyond our control.
-If we do not have sufficient funds to meet our debt service obligations, we may be required to refinance all or part of our existing debt, sell assets, borrow more money or sell securities, none of which we can assure you that we would be able to do in a timely manner, or at all.
+If we do not have sufficient funds to meet our debt service obligations, we may be required to refinance or restructure all or part of our existing debt, sell assets, borrow more money or sell securities, none of which we can assure you that we would be able to do in a timely manner, or at all.

-Covenants in our credit agreement restrict our business and operations in many ways and if we do not effectively manage our covenants, our financial conditions and results of operations could be adversely affected.
+Covenants in our credit agreement restrict our business and operations in many ways and if we do not effectively manage our covenants, our financial conditions and results of operations could be adversely affected.\